 Much to the chagrin of the plastic pistol posse, the classic 1911 remains one of the most popular handguns on the civilian market.
 John Moses Browning’s design saw military duty from 1911 until just a few years ago when the last special operations unit still using the 1911 moved to the GLOCK 19.

 And so on and so forth.
-Everything from the Colt Pocket Hammerless to the garden variety GLOCK 17 has been issued and used by our military in war time.
-So just like the gun grabbers’ favorite label, “assault rifle,” the term “military grade” doesn’t really mean anything at all since it could technically apply to almost any firearm in civilian use.
+Everything from the Colt Pocket Hammerless to the garden variety GLOCK 17 has been issued and used by our military and others in war time for over a century.
+So just like every gun grabber’s favorite label — “assault weapon” — the term “military grade” doesn’t really mean anything at all any more since it could technically apply to almost any firearm in civilian use today.

 What about you, though?
-Do you have any “military grade weapons” in your collection?
+What “military grade weapons” do you have in your collection?